Skip to main content

 Resources for trainees

-Preparation for the SCE requires a wide breadth of knowledge around the curriculum and should involve reading of textbooks, journals and guidelines.
-Experience of the MRCP(UK) examination provides an excellent background to the format of the examination.
+Preparation should involve reading textbooks, journals and national guidelines.
+Experience of the MRCP(UK) examination provides an excellent background to the examination format.

 Legislation